-Acupuncture for stress and anxiety related symptoms is performed by registered acupuncturist and herbalist Lachlan McDonald OMD.
-Lachlan is experienced in working with patients with stress, anxiety, and mood related concerns.
+Acupuncture for stress and anxiety in Essendon, Melbourne is performed by registered Acupuncturist and Herbalist.
+Our practitioners have a clinical focus on working with patients with stress, anxiety, and mood related concerns.

-Anxiety is an umbrella term for a group of mental health conditions that have some similar characteristics, all falling under anxiety disorders.
-These include generalised anxiety, social anxiety, specific phobias (eg agoraphobia), post-traumatic stress disorder (PTSD), panic disorders, and obsessive compulsive disorder (OCD).
+Anxiety is an umbrella term used to describe a group of mental health related symptoms and conditions.
+Anxiety disorders include generalised anxiety, social anxiety, phobias, and panic disorders.
+They can also include post traumatic stress disorder (PTSD) and obsessive compulsive disorder (OCD).

-The symptoms of anxiety can be varied, and include:
+The symptoms of anxiety are varied and can include the following:

-Treatment for anxiety usually comes down to either medication or counselling/psychotherapy, or both.
-Medications include anti-depressants for long term management, and benzodiazepines for short term management (Beyond Blue, 2018).
-The most common psychological approach is Cognitive Behavioural Therapy (CBT).
-CBT is a structured psychological treatment, using a limited number of sessions that aim to change your thought and behaviour patterns.
-In a session you may learn relaxation techniques, identify the difference between productive and unproductive thought patterns, and how to let go of worries and solve problems (Beyond Blue, 2018).
+Conventional treatment for anxiety relies on either medications or psychotherapy, or a combination of both.
+Medications such as anti depressants that have anti anxiety effects are often recommended for long term management, whilst benzodiazepines are typically recommended for short term symptom relief (Beyond Blue, 2018).
+Psychotherapy is a very common approach used for anxiety disorders as well.
+Cognitive Behavioural Therapy or CBT is one such method.
+CBT is a organised psychological treatment that aims to change thinking and behaviour patterns.
+It encourages understanding the difference between positive and negative thinking patterns and how to let go of worries and solve internal problems (Beyond Blue, 2018).

-Recent research has shown that acupuncture can be a safe and effective treatment for anxiety.
-The Acupuncture Evidence Project (McDonald, J. & Janz, S., 2017, p.39) found that there is moderate to high quality evidence of a positive effect on anxiety levels by acupuncture.
-Another systematic review by Amorim et al. (2018) found there is good scientific evidence for acupuncture (including electroacupuncture) in treating anxiety disorders, and that they have fewer side effects than conventional treatment.
-Auricular (ear) acupuncture was also found to be able to reduce anxiety in a group of health care providers who were experiencing work related stress (Buchanan et al., 2018).
+Recent research has shown that acupuncture can aid in the management of the stress and anxiety symptoms.
+A systematic review by Amorim et al. (2018) found there is evidence to support acupuncture (including electroacupuncture) in aiding in the relief of anxiety symptoms, and that they have fewer side effects than conventional treatment.
+Auricular (ear) acupuncture was also found to be able to reduce stress and anxiety related symptoms in health care professionals who were experiencing work related stress (Buchanan et al., 2018).